 Smoked tri tip is incredibly delicious and very easy to make!
-Similar to this grilled filet mignon and this grilled New York Strip steak, tri tip is an incredibly flavorful cut of meat that is both juicy and tender!
-Small and triangular in size, it does an amazing job of taking on the flavors of ingredients it's marinated and cooked with.
-It's a leaner cut of beef that is well marbled like a flank steak cut which helps contribute to the flavor and juiciness.
+Similar to this grilled filet mignon and this grilled New York Strip steak, tri tip is an incredibly flavorful cut of meat that is both juicy and tender.
+Small and triangular in size, it does an amazing job of taking on the flavors of the ingredients it's marinated and cooked with.
+It's a leaner cut of beef that is well marbled like a flank steak cut, which helps contribute to the flavor and juiciness.

 Not only is this a relatively inexpensive cut of beef, people really enjoy the beefy flavor.
 It's sometimes compared to the flavor of a beef sirloin, which I use when making steak roll ups and when I make this teriyaki beef jerky.
 But tri tip is way more flavorful, tender, and juicy!